Stephon Gilmore: College career

 Gilmore graduated from South Pointe High School in December 2008 to enroll at the University of South Carolina early, and participate in spring practice.
 It worked out, as he came out of spring as a starter at cornerback.
 Appearing in all 12 games for the Gamecocks, Gilmore was the rare true freshman to start at cornerback in the Southeastern Conference in 2009.
-He had 52 tackles, five tackles for loss, two sacks, and nine passes defended, which earned him Freshman All-American honors by College Football News and Phil Steele.
-He occasionally appeared on offense, with a career total of 3 attempted passes (2 complete) and 6 rushes during regular season games.
-He also completed a 29-yard pass to Alshon Jeffery in the 4th quarter of the 2010 Chick-fil-A Bowl.
+He had 52 tackles, five tackles for loss, two sacks, and nine pass deflections, which earned him Freshman All-American honors by College Football News and Phil Steele.
+Gilmore occasionally appeared on offense, with a career total of three attempted passes and six carries during regular season games.
+He also completed a 29-yard pass to Alshon Jeffery in the fourth quarter of the 2010 Chick-fil-A Bowl.

 Professional career

 Pre-draft

 Gilmore attended the NFL Scouting Combine and completed all of the combine drills, finishing second among all defensive backs in the short shuttle, tied for fourth in the 40-yard dash and the three-cone drill, finished sixth in the broad jump, and seventh in the vertical jump.
 On March 28, 2012, Gilmore attended South Carolina's pro day, along with Alshon Jeffery, Antonio Allen, Melvin Ingram, and 11 other prospects.
 He opted to only run positional drills for scouts and team representatives from all 32 NFL teams, including then-New York Jets head coach Rex Ryan.
 At the conclusion of the pre-draft process, Gilmore was projected to be a first round pick by NFL draft analysts.
 He was ranked the second best cornerback prospect in the draft by DraftScout.com, ESPN analyst Mike Mayock, and NFL draft analyst Adam Rank.